Jamming17/portfolio/README.md

 This is a portfolio website that I have built as a full-stack application from scratch.
 The project was be split into four phases which are described below.

 Now that it is complete, the website is hosted on https://jackchiplin-portfolio.netlify.app/blog.
-Currently, the site is **not optimised for mobile use**.
-This means that some images cannot be displayed correctly and elements of the header are unreachable such as the blog (/blog), login (/login) and register (/register) pages.
-I will update this README in future once I have worked on fixing these issues!
+This should work well on both a desktop and mobile!
+Please contact me if you find any issues!

 ### Phase 1 - Portfolio (COMPLETE)